September 1 THOUGHTS BECOME WORDS

 It is written in the prophets, ‘And they shall all be taught of God.’
 Everyone who has heard and learned from the Father comes to Me.

 Athletes know that to learn about something, they need to focus time, effort, and energy on knowing all they can about that “something.”
 This can help them to avoid making mistakes and help make their efforts more successful.
 It would be shameful to fail because of a lack of effort to acquire readily available information.
 As a follower of Christ, this same situation applies.
 Focused time, effort, and energy to learn the Word of God will pay off for the rest of your life.
 No one wants to fail.
-Are you applying your time, effort, and energy into learning the Word?
+Describe what you can do to improve your time with God.

 September 21 VALUE